bb667/DFFT_Basketball/README.md

 # DFFT_Basketball
-Reduced Synergy NBA tracking data for SSAC
+NBA tracking data for SSAC

 The following is regarding files used in the abstract: